How to Improve the Sound of Audio Recorded on your Phone

-A more advanced and arguably quicker solution to background noise is to use a dedicated noise reduction processor such as the ERA Noise Remover and ERA-D. These plugins work by using a noise profile to address the problematic frequencies and provide an excellent way to clean up the rumble and hiss accompanying outdoor recordings.
+A more advanced and arguably quicker solution to background noise is to use a dedicated noise reduction processor such as the ERA Noise Remover and ERA Noise Remover Pro.
+By using a noise profile to address the problematic frequencies, they provide an excellent way to clean up the rumble and hiss accompanying outdoor recordings.

-ERA-D is a more complex processor and although noise reduction is achieved with a single knob setting (De-Noise), there are various advanced parameters including noise Type, adaptation speed (Time Constant) and Arftifact Control.
+The Noise Remover Pro is a more complex processor and although noise reduction is achieved with a single knob setting (De-Noise), there are various advanced parameters including noise Type, adaptation speed (Time Constant) and Artifact Control.
 The 3 noise Types use different formulas and deliver different processing intensity (Type C is the most subtle).
 Meanwhile the Artifact Control lets you decide how much to suppress the undesirable sounds created by the noise reduction process.

 The most significant advantage of ERA-D is it provides multiband control.
 So you can adjust the Range (line) and Intensity (dial) of the processing for each band independently and also adjust the crossover frequencies between the bands.
 Factor in band specific Solo, and you have a more surgical toolset to drill down and remove noise without damaging your focus sounds.

 A common problem with sound recordings is undesirable ambience and both the type and amount of ambience can seriously detract from your subject audio.
 Reducing this with traditional tools such as EQ and gating is virtually impossible.
-However, dereverberation processing is available - the ERA-4 Reverb Remover and ERA-D both tackle this problem.
+However, dereverberation processing is available - the ERA Reverb Remover and the Remover Pro counterpart both tackle this problem.

-Meanwhile ERA-D once again provides multiband processing and using its High Intensity setting combined with twin Time Constant settings and Artifact Control it will achieve both more focused and potentially more extreme reverb removal than ERA-4 Reverb Remover.
+Meanwhile Reverb Remover Pro once again provides multiband processing and using its High Intensity setting combined with twin Time Constant settings and Artifact Control it will achieve both more focused and potentially more extreme reverb removal than ERA-4 Reverb Remover.

 Sometimes your audio is damaged by unforeseen technical issues such as mic crackles, dodgy leads, hum, overload clipping and so on.
 Indeed at times you may also find your audio recorder adds digital spikes to the signal which you’ll hear as clicks.
 Many of these issues can be improved using a simple audio editor.
 Zoom in on the problem and inspect the waveform - digital clicks for example often appear as vertical lines.
 Momentary clicks like these can be either cut out completely or reduced in level using the basic editing tools.
 For the most natural results edit between points where the waveform crosses the horizontal line.

-For momentary audio clipping, where the signal has overloaded the input, try ERA-4 De-Clipper.
+For momentary audio clipping, where the signal has overloaded the input, try ERA De-Clipper.
 This includes 2 process options and is very simple to use.

 Sometimes your audio track can sound a little lifeless and may need some EQ sweetening.
 This is simply the process of using reasonably gentle EQ to enhance the tonal quality of your recording.
 Choose a flexible parametric EQ plugin and be ready to cut and boost frequencies by a few dB.
 For dialogue, adjusting low mid frequencies controls the resonance, and adjusting mid range frequencies affects intelligibility.
 Higher frequencies can add air or reduce harshness.